14 Mins

 These three components need to be connected to create an intelligent ecosystem that is capable of exchanging information within itself.
 Conversational AI is built on top of this ecosystem.
 Conversational AI extends the intelligent automation capabilities by using NLP, NLU and sentiment analysis to have conversations with the end user.
 By adding the conversation AI factor, companies can elevate their user experiences and improve engagement.

-Examples of intelligent automation
+Examples of Intelligent Automation

 Intelligent automation systems manifest themselves in many ways.
 It is a way to automate every business opportunity intelligently.
 Let’s take a look at the different roles intelligent automation plays.